-Here's a basic recipe on how to melt chocolate chips.
+Here's a basic recipe on how to melt Nestle chips.

 It's amazing what a half pound of chocolate can do for the soul.

-Before we get started here in the kitchen, let's lay out supplies on the counter so we have everything needed.
+Before we get started on how to melt nestle chips, here in the kitchen, let's lay out supplies on the counter so we have everything needed.

 Is your chocolate chip supply short?
 This 72oz belly buster bag of chocolate chips is at a great price right now.
 You can make a lot of candy with 4.5 pounds of chocolate.